Indonesia Route Guide, 3-week itinerary

 The hippest city of Java, Yogyakarta, is a great start of your route through Indonesia.
 Visit Indonesia’s largest Hindu complex; Prambanan, the underground mosque, and Borobudur.
 Yogyakarta has an international airport and is connected to many transit airports like Kuala Lumpur or Singapore.

 Day 3: Train to Malang

 Take the early morning express train from Yogyakarta to Malang.
-It is an 8 hour comfortable train ride that takes you on a scenic route along small villages & vast rice fields.
+It is an 8-hour comfortable train ride that takes you on a scenic route along with small villages & vast rice fields.
 The express train to Malang is the best way to travel between these cities.

 Day 4 – 5: Malang, Java

-The higher located city Malang has a much more comfortable climate.
-Malang is one of the more surprising locations on your Indonesia route due to its beautiful waterfalls like Coban Putri, Coban Rondo and Tumpak Sewu, green tea plantations and the rainbow city Jodipan in Malang, which is a former slum area painted to attract visitors.
+The higher located city of Malang has a much more comfortable climate.
+Malang is one of the more surprising locations on your Indonesia route due to its beautiful waterfalls like Coban Putri, Coban Rondo, and Tumpak Sewu, green tea plantations, and the rainbow city Jodipan in Malang, which is a former slum area painted to attract visitors.

 Day 6: Bromo, Java

 Start day 6 with an incredible sunrise over the active Bromo Volcano.
 Now, don’t forget to bring something warm because it will be freezing cold before sunrise.
 Luckily, this is the only cold place on your Indonesia route.

 To get there, you could either leave Malang in the afternoon of day 5 and stay in Bromo village or get out back midnight on day 6 and drive from Malang.